beutlinr/explosivepomegranate/README.md

 9. As a student of the FHNW, I want to stay logged in the webinterface when I close the browser window.
 10. As a Librarian, I want to be able to add new books into the system so that students of the FHNW see what is newly available.
 11. As a Librarian, I want to have an overview over books that are overdue to return so that I can remind them that they need to return the book.
+12. As a Librarian, I want to see the dates of borrowed books